djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Portal](./assets/images/pipeline5.png)

+### Publish your changes to the data factory service and run a trigger run

+1. Now that you verified your pipeline run works end-to-end in a debug/sandbox environment, you are ready to publish it against the data factory service.
+Click **Publish all** to publish your changes.
+ADF will first run a validation check to make sure all of your resources meet our service requirements.
+If you receive a failure, a side panel will appear detailing the error.

+1. Once you have successfully published your pipeline, you can trigger a pipeline run against the data factory service by clicking **Add trigger**.

+1. When the trigger menu appears, select **Trigger now**.
+This will kick off a manual one-time pipeline run.
+This menu is also where you set up recurring schedule and event-based triggers operationalize your pipeline.

+1. You can monitor a trigger run by selecting the monitoring icon in left side-bar.
+By default, Azure Data Factory keeps pipeline run information for 45 days.
+To persist these metrics for longer, configure your data factory with Azure Monitor.

+1. Click on the name of the pipeline you triggered to open up more details on the activity information.
+Here, you can see details of the pipeline run as you did with the debug run.

+    *Note: Triggered data flows spin up a just-in-time Spark cluster which is terminated once the job is concluded.
+As a result, each data flow activity run will endure 5-7 minutes of cluster start-up time.*

 You have now completed the data factory portion of this lab.
-Publish your resources if you wish to operationalize them with triggers.
 You successfully ran a pipeline that ingested data from Azure SQL Database to Azure Data Lake Storage using the copy activity and then aggregated that data into an Azure Synapse Analytics.
 You can verify the data was successfully written by looking at the SQL Server itself.

-Congratulations, you have reached the end of the lab.
+Congratulations, you have reached the end of the lab!